Nothing's in my cart

 Which VR device you get is largely a personal decision and depends on which characteristics you value most.

-If you’re set on buying a standalone VR headset, you can’t go wrong with the VIVE Focus 3.
-Designed to meet the diverse needs of enterprises, it’s our most versatile device to date, giving you the freedom and comfort of AIO VR with powerful software applications and the option to connect to a PC for even more content.
+If you’re set on buying a standalone VR headset, you can’t go wrong with VIVE Focus 3.
+Designed to meet the diverse needs of enterprises, it’s a versatile device that gives you the freedom and comfort of AIO VR with powerful software applications and the option to connect to a PC for even more content.

-And if you’re still not sure which type of VR headset you want, you can always try our handy product comparison tool now!
+Still not sure which type of VR headset you want?
+Try our handy product comparison tool now!